Warning: technical jargon ahead

 Mirror neurons are in the news for people with intractable pain.
 Could virtual-reality googles with a program just for you let you go to a “world” where you don’t feel your pain?

 Neuroscientist V.S.
 Ramachandran invented a “mirror” therapy that could trick the brain into thinking that a missing hand wasn’t missing.
 The mirror therapy stimulated neuroplasticity to rewire the brain with repeated exposures to the illusion created by the mirror.

 Lois wasn’t missing her limb.
 Could the same trick for her?
 No, the geometry wouldn’t work.
 The input was provided by watching another human being.
 Her mind did the rest.
 Neither of us knew what might happen, but her reversed sensing was pretty cool by itself.

 + Read More - Background

-PhotoMed’s team welcomed people without expectation of success.
+PhotoMed’s team welcomed people without expectation of improved functions.
 The studies aimed to find disorders that might respond to its new therapy and algorithm.
 Some people arrived with what seemed to be layers of pain at an injury.

 The algorithm had run to its end.
 It was time to add some steps.
 But what?

 Could pain from phantom pain resolve while you watch?

 Visual feedback, using mirrors, prompts the body to resolve phantom pain in some missing limbs.
 The methods use visual feedback to restore functions.
 Imagine un-paralyzing a missing leg frozen in one position.
 Other neurological disorders can yield to repeated sessions using a mirror to “reconstruct” the missing limb.
 1

 In his book, the Tell-Tale Brain, Ramachandran introduces cases of phantom pain and other neurologic phenomena.
 One case told how the person could “feel” that they were being touched in their missing limb when they observed another person touching themselves.